juniorbotelho/trendwear/README.md

 # trendwear
-:green_book: library to deal with Google Trends and its most discussed topics
+📗 library to deal with Google Trends and its most discussed topics

 ## Example
 ```typescript